What parents need to know

 - Stop and think - If something seems too good to be true, it probably is.
 Take a moment before clicking “buy.”

-- Check the seller or website - Lookup the name of the shop or seller by typing it into a search engine with word slike “scam” or “reviews.”
+- Check the seller or website - Look up the name of the shop or seller by typing it into a search engine with words like “scam” or “reviews.”

 - Check that there is a clear returns policy, company contact details, and registration information.